Materials-Consortia/OPTIMADE/optimade.rst

           "title": "Dalton mass unit",
           "symbol": "u",
           "$id": "https://units.example.com/v1.2.0/u",
-          "description": "The Dalton mass unit defined as 1/12 of the mass of an unbound neutral atom of carbon-12 in its nuclear and electronic ground state and at rest.
+          "description": "The dalton mass unit defined as 1/12 of the mass of an unbound neutral atom of carbon-12 in its nuclear and electronic ground state and at rest.
 Approximately equal to $1.66053906660(50)*10^{-27}$ kg",